lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 Before rolling, you need to figure out which Skill applies best to the task at hand.
 When more than one applies equally well, you can choose the one with the highest rating.
 If you don't have an applicable Skill, you can make a *Default Roll* as explained in the next section.

 FS3 uses 8-sided dice.
 You roll a number of (virtual) dice equal to the Skill Rating plus the linked Attribute.
 You can gain or lose dice through special Modifiers.
-Languages and Background Skills don't have numerical ratings, but their descriptive ratings have numerical equivalents as described in [Character Generation](/fs3/fs3-3/chargen).
+Languages and Background Skills aren't normally rolled.
+If you really need to, their descriptive ratings have numerical equivalents as described in [Character Generation](/fs3/fs3-3/chargen).
 For example, an "Interest" Background Skill is rolled as rating 2.

-> <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Dice to Roll = (Skill Rating * 1.5) + Linked Attribute +/- Modifiers
+> <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Dice to Roll = Skill Rating + Linked Attribute +/- Modifiers

 <a name="defaulting"/>

 # Defaulting

-If a task does not fall under an ability listed on your character sheet, you may have the chance to make a Default Roll (if it makes sense - see *When NOT to roll* above for some caveats).
+If a task does not fall under an ability listed on your character sheet, you may still attempt a Default Roll if the task would fall under common knowledge or is somewhat related to a skill you do have.
 You have two options:

 * Use a semi-related skill at -3.
 For instance, if you lack a Vet skill you could default to Medicine-3 to treat a hurt dog.
 * Use the Everyman rating to fall back on 'common knowledge'.
 This effectively rolls Attribute + 1.